Sharing Model: OWD, Role Hierarchy & Sharing Rules

 Performance Impact

 Private OWD triggers the sharing calculation engine.
 Every record gets rows in the sharing tables.
-For objects with millions of records and complex sharing rules, this can cause sharing recalculation delays of hours.
-Factor this into your architecture when dealing with Large Data Volumes (LDV).
+For objects with millions of records and complex sharing rules, sharing recalculation delays can stretch to hours.
+Factor this into the architecture when dealing with Large Data Volumes (LDV).
 See Data Architecture for LDV strategies.

 Role Hierarchy